On the existence of a balanced vertex in geodesic nets with three boundary vertices: Existence of a balanced vertex in geodesic nets with three boundary vertices

 \begin{Remark} This proof is mostly covered in the proof of The Rauch Comparion Theorem \cite{do1992riemannian}.
 In this problem, we just consider the case of a 2-D surface instead of an $n$-dimensional manifold. \end{Remark}

-From Theorem \ref{thm:sphere} and Theorem \ref{thm:positive}, the bounded maximum geodesic distance in the region of triangle $ABC$ is a crucial condition.
-That fact raises a question: \\
+From Proposition \ref{thm:sphere} and Theorem \ref{thm:positive}, the bounded maximum geodesic distance in the region of triangle $ABC$ is a crucial condition.
+That fact raises a question: \emph{Is there any triangle $ABC$ that has the maximum side length larger or equal to $R\pi/2$ that does not have a balanced point?}

-\emph{Is there any triangle $ABC$ that has the maximum side length larger or equal to $R\pi/2$ that does not have a balanced point?} \\
+Here, we construct a simple example to show the answer ``yes" to the above question.

-Here, we construct a simple example to show the answer ``yes" to the above question: \begin{Example} Let $M$ be a 2-D sphere with radius $R$.
+\begin{Example} Let $M$ be a 2-D sphere with radius $R$.
 Let $A$ and $C$ be two distinct points on the sphere, and let $B$ be the antipodal point of $A$ (Figure \ref{fig:example_positive}).
 Then, the triangle $ABC$ does not have a balanced vertex $Y$ inside the triangle because for all points $Y$ inside $\triangle ABC$, the measure of $\angle BYA$ is always $\pi$, which cannot be $2\pi/3$. \end{Example}

 In addition, we show an example where the side lengths are greater than $R\pi/2$, and where there still exists a balanced point.

 \begin{Example} Let $M$ be a 2-D sphere with radius $R$.
 On the horizontal equator, take 3 points $A,B,C$ such that triangle $ABC$ is equilateral.
 Also, take $F$ as one of two poles of the sphere (Figure \ref{fig:example-higher-angle}).
 We have each side length of triangle $ABC$ is $\frac{2R\pi}{3} > \frac{R\pi}{2}$.
 Also, we have